alfonsof/aws-python-examples/awslambdacreate-capi/README.md

   You can use the code obtained from the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).

-  This application coverts the `.py` file in a `ZIP` file to deploy.
+  This application compresses the `.py` file in a `ZIP` file to deploy.

 * You can select the AWS region of the Lambda function changing the value of `REGION` variable in the code.

-* You can change the values of the payload to the Lambda function in the code (payload):

 * You have to create an AWS role that has Lambda permissions.